m0wer/memento/docs/computer_science/programming/flutter/material.md

 ## InkWell

-Make a component clickable (with animations onf hover and tap):
+Make a component clickable (with animations on hover and tap):

 ```dart
 InkWell(